Planning a trip to Palawan but can’t decide where to go between El Nido and Port Barton? Curious about which one is worth visiting?

 Port Barton is definitely a good option for backpackers and anyone looking for affordable accommodation.

-El Nido has high prices compared to other Palawan spots.
+El Nido has high prices compared to other places in Palawan.

-Both have a tropical climate, however, Port Barton gets more rainfall than El Nido
+Both Bort Barton and El Nido have a tropical climate, however, Port Barton gets more rainfall than El Nido during the wet season.

 Palawan has a reputation for being quiet after dark.
 Although El Nido has a more active nightlife scene, there is not a “real” nightlife in both places.
 Port Barton is a place to relax and do nothing and is definitely not known for its nightlife.